UCI-Kidney-Stone-Laser-Treatment

 Once the stone is visible, a fiber is sent through the scope and creates a laser beam to break it up.
 A small basket can be used to collect the fragments of the stone.
 If small fragments remain (similar in size to grains of sand), then they may be left to pass through urine.

-The lasers used for this procedure are able to break up very hard stones.
+THE LASERS: used for this procedure are able to break up very hard stones.

-The procedure can be performed in about an hour.
+THE PROCEDURE: can be performed in about an hour.

-An estimated 10% of Americans will experience a kidney stone in their lifetime.
+AN ESTIMATED 10%: of Americans will experience a kidney stone in their lifetime.

 What’s Next?